 A KILOMETER TWICE AS CHEAP

-There are other gaseous fuels, such as LPG (liquefied petroleum gas), but methane-based compressed gases are the cleanest and most beneficial.
+There are other gaseous fuels, such as LPG (liquefied petroleum gas), but methane-based natural gas and green gas are the cleanest and most beneficial.

 Advantages of compressed gas:

 - Two times more economical.
 When driving on CNG, it costs about 3 euros per 100 km, whereas on petrol, the cost is around 6.5 euros per 100 km.